We use our proprietary methodology to produce these rankings. Learn more →

 Is it hard to become a Game Designer?

-This question seems to imply the question of whether it’s hard to get a Game Design degree.
-If the classes are difficult because of the nature of the subject matter and instruction, then yes, it will be difficult to become a Game Designer.
+This question seems to imply the question of whether it's hard to get a Game Design degree.
+If the classes are difficult because of the nature of the subject matter, such as learning programming languages, using softwares, and coding, then yes, it might be difficult to become a Game Designer, especially if you don't go to school.
+But colleges make it easier to learn these skills than learning them on your own without professional instruction.

-If these classes are easy for a game design student, then it will not be hard to become a Game Designer.
-Once you’ve earned an accredited degree in Game Design, getting a job and becoming a Game Designer may be hard depending on the job market, but it may also be as easy as applying to whatever video game development companies are hiring.
+Once you've earned an accredited degree in Game Design, getting a job and becoming a Game Designer may be as easy as applying to whatever video game development companies are hiring.

 Back to top